tuttor-wmantly/session1/README.md

     print("Your number is puny")
 ```
 * Things to note
-    * Put a colon after the expression you want to evaluate
+    * Put a colon after the expression you want to evaluate to start the `if` body
     * `if` to `elif` to `else`
     * indents show what code is part of the body of the statement and where it ends